antonioprates/gmi-to-html/README.md

 git clone https://github.com/antonioprates/gmi-to-html.git
 ```

-Now you should be good to go :)
+Now you should be good to go!

 ### Without Sugar-C